Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 When a war is fought between neighbors, surrender does not automatically erase anger.
 Men bring grief, revenge, rumor, fear, and memory onto the battlefield.

 The Patriot victory came after a series of brutal experiences in the South.
-One earlier event, the Waxhaws, remember that name for later, had left Patriots furious because American troops had been killed after trying to surrender, at least according to Patriot memory and propaganda.
+One earlier event, the Waxhaws, had left Patriots furious because American troops had been killed after trying to surrender, at least according to Patriot memory and propaganda.
 Whether every detail was fair or exaggerated, the emotional effect was real.
-By Kings Mountain, many Patriot fighters carried rage into the fight.

 That helps explain why the surrender was tense and violent.
 Once Ferguson died and Loyalists began to give up, some Patriots were slow to stop firing.
 Officers had to regain control.
 The battle’s end showed how easily military victory could slide into revenge when both sides saw the other as traitors.